 When the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 1 (indicating full bandwidth MU-MIMO transmission), the number of STAs in the MU-MIMO group is indicated in the SIGB Number of Symbols/Number of MU-MIMO Users field in the HE-SIG-A field.
 When the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 1, for bandwidths larger than 20 MHz, the User fields are split equitably between two HE-SIG-B content channels, i.e., for a k user MU-MIMO PPDU, User fields are carried in HE-SIG-B content channel 1 and User fields in HE-SIG-B content channel 2.

-The total number of spatial streams (total NSTS) is computed by summing all columns for the row signaled by the spatial configuration subfield and is indicated in Spatial Configuration field encoding under the column Total Nsts.
+The total number of spatial streams (total NSTS) is computed by summing all columns for the row signaled by the Spatial Configuration field and is indicated in Spatial Configuration field encoding under the column Total Nsts.

 ------------- End Text Changes ---------------